 Federal Work-Study Program

 Federal Work-Study (FWS) is a valuable resource, not only because it can help to offset student loan debt, but also because it can provide you with income while you gain experience and enhance your résumé.
 Positions are available both on and off-campus with various agencies that have contracts with the school.
 Please visit AlbanyLaw Link for job listings.
 New students are provided access to job postings after your first meeting with your assigned Career Counselor (mid-October).
 Also, positions are communicated through the weekly Jobs & Ops email that is sent out by the Career and Professional Development Center.

-FWS students are paid at a competitive rate.
+FWS students are paid at a rate of $13 per hour.
 Second- and third-year students can work up to 20 hours per week while school is in session.
 First-year students can work up to 10 hours per week while school is in session, however, we strongly recommend adjusting to the academic rigor of law school during your first semester.
 Consider commencing a work-study job during your second semester of 1L year.
 Students can work up to 40 hours per week during summer and breaks.
 Prior to working, students must complete a work-study packet and get approval from the Financial Aid Office.

 Yellow Ribbon Program's Tuition Assistance

 The Yellow Ribbon Program provides financial support for student-veterans and their dependents to attend law school with partially or fully funded tuition that exceeds the established thresholds under the Post-9/11 GI Bill.

 Veterans or dependents at the 100% benefit level qualify for the Yellow Ribbon Program covering all of their tuition and receive the military’s monthly housing allowance (BAH).
 This means eligible student-veterans may attend Albany Law School for free!*